icaicarus/Econva-Groceries/README.md

 `index.html` `script.js` `style.css`

 - This is the landing page for users
-- Top navigation bar consistent throughout all the pages
+- Top navigation bar consistent throughout all the pages (all made by me)
 - Coded mainly in HTML combined with CSS elements
 - Has information relevant to the purpose of our website and plastic packaging
 - Consists of a picture slideshow animated using JS below: